 Is it true that GBS carriage can come and go, so isn't worth testing for?

 GBS carriage can come and go, however GBS status does not come and go daily.
-Studies show that a GBS status is highly unlikely to change in the next 5 weeks which is why it is advised to test from 35- 37 weeks in pregnancy.
-This ensures that your GBS status is highly likely to be the same when you are most likely to go into labour.
+Studies show that the result from a GBS test is very unlikely to change over the next 5 weeks which is why it is advisable to test from 35- 37 weeks in pregnancy.
+This gives you the best chance of knowing what your GBS status is when you go into labour.

 Do I have to test between 35-37 weeks?